 Our competitors associated automation with freedom from human labor, while we emphasized human oversight and easily fixing the computer’s mistakes.
 We didn’t want users to delegate responsibility to a machine, but rather save some time and cognitive overhead.

 After brainstorming how to best communicate this mental model, the word “shortcuts” seemed to encapsulate what we were looking for.
 To minimize customer confusion around a potentially unfamiliar term, we always mentioned shortcuts alongside the words “workflow” and “automation” in product marketing.

 Shortcuts exceeded expectations in the metrics DOBT valued highly.

-10K+ shortcuts triggered weekly
+10K+ shortcuts triggered each week

 Given the size of our customer base and the average number of submissions per form, this was a very respectable number for us.

 Our support requests for automation essentially vanished overnight, and we also received few tech support questions.
 These were two indirect indicators that people who needed shortcuts could use it without help.

 We won a sweeping deal with a major state government agency, largely based upon a demo showcasing shortcuts.
 This had a huge impact on our sustainability as an early-stage bootstrapped company.